HungChien/face-ai-project/docs/opencv_demo.md

-# OpenCV Demo
+﻿# OpenCV Demo

 ## 1. Objective

 The objective of this demo is to verify that OpenCV can correctly read, process, and save images in the project environment.

-This demo is part of the Week 1 setup tasks.
+This demo is part of the environment setup workflow.
 It confirms that the local Python environment can perform basic computer vision operations before moving on to face detection, facial landmark detection, face alignment, and face recognition.

 ## 2. Repository Context